 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous home appliance that we are using every day.
-The temptation is to consider the convenience of it for granted, however it’s essential to keep in mind that it’s not a garbage can.
-There are certain items that should not be flushed down the drain as they can cause blockage from the pipes or damage for sewer drains.
+Toilets are a common home appliance that we regularly use.
+We tend to think of the convenience of it for granted, however it’s important to remember that it’s no garbage can.
+Certain things should not ever be flushed away down the toilet because they could cause blockage from the pipes or damage for sewer drains.

 Key Takeaways

-- Do not flush certain things in the toilet, as they can cause blockages in the drain or harm to pipes in the sewer.
+- Be careful not to flush certain items in the toilet, as they could block the drain or damages to the pipes.

 - Baby wipes